 Third party rights are any rights which a party (other than the University or tutor) has in a work included in the recording.
 This extends to all forms of intellectual property and related rights.
 However, the most likely third party right you will encounter is copyright.

-Tutors should not include third-party copyright material in their lecture recordings unless there is a written agreement in place between the University and the third party permitting this.
-Please consult with Legal Services in good time if you are unsure whether there is an agreement in place between the University and a third party (such as a relevant collecting society) which will permit you to use their material (or materials which have been licensed to them) in the recorded lecture.
-Any permission you obtain to use a work in the course of delivering a lecture face to face, will specifically need to mention that permission has been given to publish it in the University’s virtual learning environment or on our website for the time that the recording will be accessible to students.
+Please consult with Legal Services in good time if you are unsure whether there is an agreement in place between the University and a third party (such as a relevant collecting society) which will permit you to use their material (or materials which have been licensed to them) in the recorded lecture or if you are in doubt about whether any item may be used.
+Any permission you obtain to use a work in the course of delivering a lecture face to face will specifically need to mention that permission has been given to publish it in the University’s virtual learning environment or on our website for the time that the recording will be accessible to students.
 This is in keeping with the University’s strong views about the value of intellectual property (IP) and the importance of academic integrity.

 Data Protection & Confidentiality

 Lecture capture may involve consideration of data protection rights because of processing personal data of individuals.
 The University is required to comply with the Data Protection Act 2018.
 It must also comply with the University’s duties as a public authority for the purposes of the Human Rights Act 1998, particularly the right to privacy under Article 8(1) ECHR.

 The University’s lawful basis for processing personal data for lecture capture is public task (Article 6(1)(e) UK GDPR) – specifically as regards the provision of educational services, including the provision of education to students with a disability.

 Alternatively, the recording practices governed by this policy would be justified by the legitimate interests of the University (in delivering its educational services effectively) and students (in receiving an optimum university education).